 Use aspect ratio for tone/genre

 As we've discussed, certain aspect ratios lend themselves to certain genres or moods.
-Wider frames can capture landscapes and action, while taller frames can show more of a character's performance.
+Wider frames are better equipped to capture landscapes and action, while taller frames can show more of a character's performance.

 Let's look at two examples using a StudioBinder shot list.
 In Mad Max: Fury Road, the film is anchored by massive car chases across the desert.
 Keeping the scene geography intact in such chaos depends on the amount of information we can squeeze into the frame horizontally.